 She co-curated Wisdom and Nature, an art exhibition held in support and honour of the Wisdom Council that took place in November 2017.

-Mattijah is driven by helping people reconnect to the true meaning of physical, emotional and spiritual health.
+Maciej is driven by helping people reconnect to the true meaning of physical, emotional and spiritual health.

 Pursuing different career paths in his own life has helped him to better understand his life purpose and goals.
 After working as a paramedic for many years his focus has now shifted towards mindfulness, energy healing and consciousness.
 Mattijah is a reflexologist who has developed a unique approach by supporting his clients with meditation.

-Mattijah was responsible for many of the logistics involved in bringing together the Wisdom Council, as well as being the main point of contact for the masters, their assistants and translators.
+Maciej was responsible for many of the logistics involved in bringing together the Wisdom Council, as well as being the main point of contact for the masters, their assistants and translators.

-Lucy Martens is a Freelance Director, Cinematographer and Editor for – International Documentaries, Commercials and NGO Films.
+Nina Louisa Martens is a Freelance Director, Cinematographer and Editor for – International Documentaries, Commercials and NGO Films.
 Her work has been broadcast on BBC 3, BBC Storyville, PBS, ARTE and CNN.
 She shoots and edits films for UNHCR, UNICEF, UN World Food Program and National Geographic.